lokman524/Rikugan/Brainstorm.md

-This is a fucking project for CSCI3100, some stupid course who uses demon slayer for his project description
+This is a fucking project for CSCI3100, some stupid course who uses demon slayer for his project description:

+In a realm where demon slayers fought valiantly against the forces of darkness, the boss of the Demon Slayer Corps struggled with managing their software projects, leading to chaotic battles and the tragic loss of many brave warriors.
+Recognizing the dire need for better organization, Kei, the CSCI3100 lecturer, and his eager students decided to step in, determined to create a robust software project management tool tailored specifically for the Demon Slayers.
+With their combined skills in coding and project management, they envisioned a system that would streamline communication, track progress, and allocate resources effectively, ultimately empowering the slayers to focus on their true mission: vanquishing demons and protecting humanity…

+Thus we would like to make a Bounty based project management system.
+Basically a kanban board but with a task selection page, consisting task cards which includes its bounty price, task name, content, PIC.

-login in with 3 level of credential:
+There will be 3 levels of credential:
-- master of demon slaying corp
+- Goons (Junior Programmer)
+    - Can select task cards and join that task
+    - reward penalty for missed deadlines/unfavourable task completion
+    - can view own profile and see their own money, and ongoing tasks
+    - Can change the status of the task
-- hashira
+- Hashira (Senior Programmers)
+    - Access to Goons' functions
+    - can create task bounty
+    - can view their tasks progression
+    - notified when a goon/other senior participate on the task
-- goons
+- Oyakatasama (Admin) (TBD)

-Bounty based project management system

-Hashira can create bounties for goons and other hashira to work their life for

-Allow goons to join bounties/quest

-Penalty for uncompletetion upon deadline

-notify bounty member upon any activity on the bounty

-dashboard -- tbd
+    - Own the license of the project
+    - Manage Goons/Hashira account (create, edit, delete)

+Mandatory Functional Requirements:
-user have to pay to get the license code to join the demon slaying corp

-database for storing user credentials, bounty details etc, add when needed
+License system for the software to join the demon slaying corp Secure Login System database for storing user credentials, bounty details etc, add when needed

 planned architecture:
 - webapp: react@vite
 - HeroUI
 - database: MySQL
 - docker for development